ahmedosamasayed/otlpxy/README.md

-## Zep Logger
+## otlpxy

-An Echo-based OTLP proxy and ingestion service with async forwarding, health/readiness probes, Prometheus metrics, CORS, and request size limits.
-Designed to accept OTLP logs/traces from browsers or services, inject an API key, and forward to your internal OpenTelemetry Collector.
+A lightweight OTLP proxy service with async forwarding, health/readiness probes, Prometheus metrics, CORS, and request size limits.
+Designed to accept OTLP logs/traces from browsers or services, inject an API key, and securely forward to your OpenTelemetry Collector.

 ### Features
 - Async forwarding via bounded worker pool (backpressure when queue is full)